jaanli/jaan.io/_posts/blog/2013-09-01-how-to-apply-to-grad-school.md

 * An [inside look at admissions](http://blogs.discovermagazine.com/cosmicvariance/2008/01/29/the-other-side-of-graduate-admissions/) from a former committee member
 * [The Happiness Advantage](http://www.amazon.com/gp/product/0307591549/) by Shawn Achor is a fantastic summary of recent positive psychology research for staying sane through this entire process
 * [A PhD is not enough](http://www.amazon.com/gp/product/0465022227/) gives a great overview of what grad school is like and what to expect afterwards
-* DJ Strouse's excellent [all-encompassing guide](http://djstrouse.com/guide-to-applying-to-us-science-phd-programs-and-fellowships/) to applying to grad schools
+* DJ Strouse's excellent [guide](http://djstrouse.com/guide-to-applying-to-us-science-phd-programs-and-fellowships) to applying to grad schools
 * Philip Guo's [PhD Grind](http://www.pgbovine.net/PhD-memoir.htm) gives a realistic look at grad school

 ### What did I miss?